ckingdon/docker-node/README.md

 # docker-node-demo

 This is the web app from this [Docker tutorial](https://youtu.be/pg19Z8LL06w) video (from TechWorld with Nana).
+I created this repo as I worked along with the video, but this is the [docker-in-1-hour repo](https://gitlab.com/nanuchi/docker-in-1-hour) that is provided in the video's description.

 My cursory notes are below ...